Antik21/OKX-API-Scripts/README.md

 ## Donate
+If you find this project helpful and would like to support its development, consider making a donation:
 [![Buy Me a Coffee](https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png)](https://www.buymeacoffee.com/antiglobalist)

-USDT 0x3E92ac8A955c0CcaA3abE350A7097b4e8aAFB5c5
+Arbitrum USDT 0x3E92ac8A955c0CcaA3abE350A7097b4e8aAFB5c5

+Your support is greatly appreciated!

-Developed by @deni_rodionov Telegram
+**Developed by** @deni_rodionov Telegram